 Is The Sculpture Trail Dog-Friendly?

 Dogs are very welcome to explore the trails with their owners.
 At the Beechenhurst site, there are water bowls in the area.
-There are streams in the woods, which my dog loves to have a sip from, however for fussy dogs carrying some water is a good idea.
+There are streams in the woods, which my dog loves to have a sip from.
+However, for fussy dogs carrying some water is a good idea.
 Dog owners should ensure they follow the Forest Dog Code for safety and enjoyment for all visitors.
-I consider this to be a great place to explore with the dog.
+I consider this to be a great place to walk the dog.